 What's the event schedule?

-MAHacks V will be in May 2019.
+MAHacks V will be in Fall 2019.
 We'll release a detailed schedule, including workshops and special activities, soon!

 I'm a college student/professional interested in getting involved.
 How can I mentor?

 Mentors can be college students and professionals skilled in software, mobile, or hardware development, graphic design, marketing, project management, or any area useful for hackathon participants.
 Mentors are free to work with multiple teams and guide them through issues, technical or otherwise, they're facing.

 Companies and organizations are welcome to provide monetary support for MAHacks.
 We also connect participants to mentors (e.g. office tours, chats with professional developers), accelerators/incubators (e.g. Boston Children's Hospital Accelerator), and learning opportunities (e.g. MIT Beaver Works Summer Institute).
 Reach out at email@example.com and we'll be happy to learn about your organization and discuss further.

 Feel free to email us at firstname.lastname@example.org, and we’ll get back to you as soon as possible!

 Thank you to all of our sponsors!
 Without your help, MAHacks wouldn't be possible.